howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 ### Adding a voting feature

-The next feature to be added is a voting feature which allows to users to upvote certain links.
+The next feature to be added is a voting feature which lets users _upvote_ certain links.
 The very first step here is to extend your Prisma data model to represent votes.

 <Instruction>